 When the Bitmap-based block scheduling is used, multiple blocks may be scheduled to a device by using one Scheduling List element.
 A bitmap in each Scheduling List element represents the pattern of scheduled blocks to a single device.
 For example, Scheduling IE with Scheduling List Type 5 can be transmitted with same ranging round HBS IE, defined in 10.31.9.12, for hyper block mode scheduling and the bitmap in each Scheduling List element represents scheduled blocks to a single device in a hyper block.

 When the block assignment scheduling is used, a block may be assigned to one or more device or network using one Scheduling List element as shown in Figure 16.
-The Ranging Block Index field in the Scheduling List element identifies the block and the Address List field in the Scheduling List element carries the address of the network or devices that are allocated one or more round in the block.
+The relative Block Index field in the Scheduling List element identifies the block and the Address List field in the Scheduling List element carries the address of the network or devices that are allocated one or more round in the block.

 The Address Size field specifies the size of the Sender Address field or the Receiver Address field or the addresses in the Address List field when the block assignment scheduling is used.
 If the Address Size field is zero, short address shall be used for the Sender Address field the Receiver Address field and the addresses in the Block Assignment List field.
 If the Address Size field is one, extended address shall be used for the Sender Address field the Receiver Address field and the addresses in the Block Assignment List field.
 When the block assignment scheduling is used and the Block Assignment List field carries address of networks, the Address Size field indicates short address.